Chevington, Suffolk

 Chevington is a village and civil parish in the West Suffolk district of Suffolk in East Anglia, England.
 Located around 10 km south-west of Bury St Edmunds, in 2005 its population was 630, reducing to 602 at the 2011 Census.
 The parish also contains the hamlets of Broad Green and Tan Office Green.

 Name

 The name Chevington is from Old English Ceofan-tūn, meaning the farm of a man named Ceofa (genitive case Ceofan).

 It appeared in Domesday Book as Ceuentuna; 200 years later it was typically Chevintun or Cheveton and from 1535 the modern spelling Chevington is recorded.
 The etymology proves that the -ing- syllable is not original, but is by analogy with similar names.

-History

-Chevington was a part of the Saxon estate of Britulf, but was given over to the Abbey of St Edmund after the Norman Conquest.

-The Abbey in Bury had been founded by the Benedictines in 1020 to shelter the remains of St Edmund and became one of the largest in England.

-1086, 'Little Domesday' Book: The Abbot held Ceuentuna, a manor of 6 caracutes*.
-There were 13 villeins**, 6 slaves, 140 sheep, 40 goats & 3 hives of bees.
-There was also one 'soakman' *** who probably farmed 30 acres.